Owning a car comes with a lot of responsibility. You have to check it and do the required maintenance regularly.

-It can be stressing operating with a dead battery because the car can stall at any time.
-Some of the signs of a dead battery include dim headlights, inability to power the stereo or AC and problems starting the car in the morning.
-If the battery is working fine then the problem could be with the alternator.
+Driving a car with a dying battery can be stressful, because the car can stall at any time.
+Some of the signs of a dead battery include dim headlights, inability to power the stereo or AC, and problems starting the car in the morning.
+If the battery is working fine, then the problem could be with the alternator.

 8. Worn out brake pads

-It is dangerous to drive a car with worn out brake pads.
+It is dangerous to drive a car with worn-out brake pads.
 The brake pads wear out due to constant friction.
-When they wear out you will notice a squeaking sound.
-In addition, you will need to hard press the brakes for them to be effective.
-This can be disastrous during emergency braking.
-Have your mechanic inspect your brake pads and fluid during the next service time.
+When they wear out, you will often notice a squeaking sound.

 9. Faulty starter motor

-When your car is overheating it could be a signal for serious engine trouble.
+When your car is overheating, it could be a signal for serious engine trouble.
 The internal combustion system produces a lot of heat.
-The coolant plays the vital role of cooling the engine block by dissipating excess heat to the radiator.
+Coolant plays the vital role of cooling the engine block by dissipating excess heat to the radiator.

-The steering wheel for a well-maintained car should be stable and be easy to turn around.
-However, if your wheel bearings or suspensions are worn out then the steering wheel will shake even on smooth roads.
-At higher speeds, this can be dangerous to drive and can cause serious accidents.
+The steering wheel for a well-maintained car should be stable and be easy to turn.
+However, if your wheel bearings or suspensions are worn out, the steering wheel will shake, even on smooth roads.
+At higher speeds, this can make driving dangerous and can cause serious accidents.

 Have your mechanic inspect the wheels and suspension.
-In addition, you should have your tires regularly aligned and all wheels inflated with the same tire pressure.
+You should also have your tires regularly aligned and all wheels inflated with the same tire pressure.

 13. Oil pressure problems

 Oil plays a vital role in lubricating all the moving parts in the car.
-When your oil is old it will form a sludge that makes it hard to operate efficiently.
+When your oil is old, it will form a sludge that makes it hard to operate efficiently.
 This will cause unnecessary friction amongst the movable parts leading to overheating and wear.
-You need to change your oil during your next service change.

 Oil pressure problems are something you never want, because they can result in expensive repair costs like engine replacements.